jethrocarr/puppet-howalarming/README.md

 boilerplate.
 This module assumes you're smart enough to be able to structure some YAML data. :-)

-You don't need to define the beanstlakd configuration or the tubes that should be present, that is handled by the Puppet module for you.
+You don't need to define the beanstalkd configuration or the tubes that should be present, that is handled by the Puppet module for you.
 Almost all the other defaults like app installation location, ports, git repo, etc should be left as-is, but if needed refer to `manifests/params.pp` for information on how to